Write off bad debts

 Once the invoice is older than the minimum waiting period, you write it off here.

-See Provide for bad debts
+See Provide for bad debts.

 When the bad debt involves foreign currency transactions